Mycobacterium avium Complex

 Pearls and Other Issues

 The principles of the therapy are the same as in an immunocompetent patient.
-There may be some patients who may tolerate medications but never become sputum negative, in which case prolonged treatment may be required.
+Some patients may tolerate medications but never become sputum-negative, in which case prolonged treatment may be required.
 Azithromycin is preferred over clarithromycin due to a better tolerance profile.

 Mycobacterium avium complex in transplant patients